Speak to our specialist nurses

 Radiotherapy for pancreatic cancer is usually image guided radiotherapy (IGRT).
 This means you will have scans or X-rays taken while you are having radiotherapy to check that you are in exactly the right position during treatment.

-There are different ways of delivering radiotherapy.
-They all aim to focus the radiation on the cancer and limit the amount of radiation to surrounding organs and healthy tissues.
-These are the most common types of radiotherapy used for pancreatic cancer in the UK.
+The different types of radiotherapy all aim to focus the radiation on the cancer and limit the amount of radiation to surrounding organs and healthy tissues.

 Stereotactic ablative radiotherapy (SABR) or stereotactic body radiotherapy (SBRT) is a type of very precise radiotherapy.
 You may have heard it called Cyberknife®.
 SABR delivers higher doses of radiation in a shorter time, which reduces the number of treatments.
 SABR is not routinely available for pancreatic cancer on the NHS, and is only available in a few hospitals in the UK.
 You can ask your doctor more about SABR.